gilbox/css-bliss/README.md

 # Positioning a Module inside of a Module

 We will inevitably want to nest modules inside of modules.
-(BTW, at any time we may wish to add new stuff inside of an existing module, if we are unsure whether or not that new stuff should belong to the old module, or live inside of it's own module: create a new module or use a `.plainJaneClass` for it.)
 There are [various ways](http://stackoverflow.com/questions/24724929/smacss-and-bem-how-to-position-module-inside-of-a-module) that we could possibly position one module inside of another.
 In most cases we should **subclass the child module with an *Element* class in the parent module**.
 For example:

 ### SCSS